CARTILAGE

 Above: under MRI, the cartilage layer on the femur is lost, and bone is directly in contact with the joint fluid (arrow).

-As arthritis progresses, worsens pains and restricts every life to a point when sometimes, a joint replacement is needed.
+As arthritis progresses, pain worsens and restricts every life to a point when sometimes, a joint replacement is needed.

-This chapter addresses early cartilage damage and its treatment.
-Treating cartilage early may prevent the future development of osteoarthritis.
+This chapter adresses early cartilage damage and its treatment.
+Treating cartilage early may prevent the future developement of osteoarthritis.

 Trauma: cartilage damage can also arise in younger individuals during sports.
 Generally, there is less or no degeneration, but a focal defect of articular cartilage.